 Select the Type Tool (T) and create a frame 95 mm Width and 30 mm Height.
 Type ‘ALICE IN (paragraph break) WONDERLAND’ and select Align Center from the top control panel.

 Now you can select a couple of fonts to give your cover a dynamic look.
 In this example, I went for a classic-looking Serif font, EB Garamond, and a contrasting modernist Sans Serif font, BonvenoCF.
 This combination will work really well for this modernised take on Alice in Wonderland.

 Return to the text frame you’ve created and highlight the text.
 Set the Font to BonvenoCF Light.
-Highlight just ‘ALICE IN’ alone and set the Font Size to 55 pt, Leading to 66 pt and Tracking to 30.
-Highlight ‘WONDERLAND’, set the Font Size to 33 pt, Leading to 39 pt and Tracking to 30.
+Highlight just ‘ALICE IN’ alone and set the Font Size to 55 pt, Leading to 66 pt, and Tracking to 30.
+Highlight ‘WONDERLAND’, and set the Font Size to 33 pt, Leading to 39 pt, and Tracking to 30.

 Create a second text frame 95 mm in Width using the Type Tool (T).
 Insert a sub-heading, in this case, ‘Lewis Carroll’s Traditional Tale Revisited’, Align Center, and set the Font to EB Garamond Regular.
 Set the Font Size to 16 pt.

 Your simple and striking front cover is done!
 Now for the back cover of the book.

 Using the Type Tool (T), create a text frame 95 mm in Width and rest the top of the frame against the top margin on the back cover.
 The frame should sit centrally on the back cover.